 The Beginning of the Industrial Revolution

-The Industrial Revolution was the transition from small cottage industries in which goods were primarily made by hand to new mass-produced goods in factories using steam and water power.
+The Industrial Revolution was the transition from small cottage industries in which goods were mostly made by hand to new, mass-produced goods in factories using steam and water power.

-The Industrial Revolution began in Great Britain around 1760 and many of the technological innovations were of British origin.
+The Industrial Revolution began in Great Britain (or England) around 1760 and many of the early technological innovations happened there.
 Textiles were the dominant industry of the early Industrial Revolution.
 The textile industry was also the first to use modern production methods.
 The Industrial Revolution marked a major turning point in history and almost every aspect of daily life was influenced in some way.

 There are several important reasons why the Industrial Revolution began in Great Britain.